Grinseteddy/AiCollections/AiComparison/README.md

 Descriptions and examples are missing.
 Strings do not have either minLength/maxlength nor patterns.
 For the identifier no format as uuid is given.

+Using the [enhanced Task Management](TaskManagementEnhanced.yaml) is not possible because the message exceeds the maximum of 10240 characters.

 [AsyncAPI](./Copilot/CopilotCatalogManagement.aas.yaml), [Linting AsyncAPI](./Copilot/CopilotLinting.aas.md), [Chat](https://copilot.microsoft.com/shares/exDgvjTQfMJoZc3ADdJvq)